Coconut shrimp

 Coconut shrimp is a shrimp dish prepared using shrimp and coconut as primary ingredients.
-It can be prepared as a crunchy dish with the shrimp coated and deep-fried, pan-fried or baked, and as a sautéed dish using coconut milk and other ingredients.
-It can be prepared and served on skewers.
+Two dishes named "coconut shrimp" exist; one is prepared as a crunchy dish with the shrimp coated and deep-fried, pan-fried or baked; the other as a sautéed dish, using coconut milk and other ingredients.
+Either can be prepared and served on skewers.

 Crunchy

 Crunchy coconut shrimp is typically prepared using shrimp that are coated with flour, placed in an egg wash, coated with a flaked coconut and bread crumb mix, and then deep-fried.
 The shrimp can be butterflied prior to being coated.
 Panko bread crumbs or standard bread crumbs can be used, as can a mixture of both.
-Chopped nuts such as macadamia and almond can be used as additional ingredients to coat the shrimp.
+Chopped nuts such as macadamia or almond are occasionally also used as an additional ingredient in the bread crumb mixture.

 This version of the dish can also be baked, pan-fried, or grilled, rather than deep-fried.
 Baked versions may have fewer calories and fat compared to deep-fried versions.
 After cooking, the shrimp have a crunchy texture.
-It may be served with various dipping sauces, such as sweet and sour sauce, peach sauce, apricot sauce, sweet chili sauce, and marmalade, among others.
-It can be served with lime wedges, and lime zest can be used as an ingredient in the dish.
+It may be served with various, typically sweet, fruit-based dipping sauces, such as sweet and sour sauce, peach sauce, apricot sauce, sweet chili sauce, or marmalade, among others, with or without a creamy component (such as mayonnaise) mixed in with it.

+Coconut shrimp is sometimes served with lime wedges.

 Crunchy coconut shrimp can be served as an appetizer or as a main course.
 It is a common menu item at seafood restaurants and is a popular dish at tiki bars in the Caribbean and the Florida Keys.